ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-detail-design-resiliency.md

 ###  IKS expansion
-Users can provision an IKS environment via the IBM Cloud Portal to extend/utilize a container environment.
+Users can provision an IKS environment via the {{site.data.keyword.cloud_notm}} Portal to extend/utilize a container environment.

 Application deployments into IKS can be done via:
 - IKS connection/services are developed in CAM and published to ICP catalog.